 Info on the necessary readings and textbooks will also be provided at your first lecture (but, seriously, you’re reading this online – just go to Blackboard now and get ahead of the game).

-As for where you can purchase your textbooks, Callaghan and Ourimbah have a Co-op Bookshop on campus.
+As for where you can purchase your textbooks, Callaghan has a School Locker on campus.
 However, if you’re looking for a slightly thriftier option, there are plenty of ways to get second-hand books, including:

 - Check the noticeboards on campus, where textbooks for sale are often advertised.

 - Student VIP Textbooks is “Australia’s biggest textbook market”, with over a million students all over Australia buying and selling books.

 - Closer to home, we’ve got Textbook Exchange – The University of Newcastle on Facebook.

 3. What do I do if I miss a class or know I’m going to be late?

 There are going to be issues that arise that mean you are running late or simply can’t make class – think illness, accident or emergency.
 It’s fine, it happens, and in most cases you don’t need to contact anyone or explain yourself.